 What This Feels Like

 Photos can actually be easier because you can study someone's face as long as you need, from the angle most people present themselves.
 Social media becomes a lifesaver - not just for the profile pictures, but for all the metadata about who this person is, their aesthetic choices, and seeing them in different contexts.
-You've probably developed elaborate contact management systems, saving photos when possible and always noting where you met someone plus at least two defining features about them.
+You've probably developed elaborate compensatory systems, whether that's detailed contact notes, mental association tricks, or relying on contextual memory to fill in the gaps.

-Common experiences: Recognition delay even with familiar people; relying on voice and body language more than faces; anxiety about seeming rude when you don't recognize someone; easier recognition in expected contexts; struggling with characters in TV shows; detailed contact notes to compensate
+Common experiences: Recognition delay even with familiar people; relying on voice and body language more than faces; anxiety about seeming rude when you don't recognize someone; easier recognition in expected contexts; struggling with characters in TV shows; detailed contact notes to compensate; difficulty with theory of mindUnderstanding that others have different thoughts, knowledge, and perspectives than you when you can't read facial expressions

 Why This Might Be Happening